-Paulina Gretky’s Boyfriend, Dustin Johnson, Posts Flirty Comment On Her Sexy Instagram Photo
+Paulina Gretzky’s Boyfriend, Dustin Johnson, Posts Flirty Comment On Her Sexy Instagram Photo

 Paulina Gretzky recently took to her Instagram account to share a racy photo of herself naked in a bubble bath, and her boyfriend, Dustin Johnson, didn’t seem to mind it.

-According to NY Post, Dustin Johnson decided to drop a flirty remark in the comment section of Paulina Gretzky’s sexy photograph.
-In the picture, Paulina, who is the daughter of hockey great Wayne Gretzky, is seen completely naked in a bathtub with only bubbles to cover her.
+According to the New York Post, Johnson decided to drop a flirty remark in the comment section of Gretzky’s sexy photograph.
+In the picture, Paulina, who is the daughter of hockey great Wayne Gretzky, is seen completely naked in a bathtub, with only bubbles to cover her.

 Gretzky flaunts a lot of skin in the picture, which shows off her ample cleavage and curvy backside.
 Paulina covers her hair with a white towel, and wears a diamond chain around her neck.

 The model also sports a full face of makeup, which includes darkened brows and thick lashes.
-She also rocks pink blush, a bronzed glow, and light pink lips as she gazes off to the side of the camera.
+She also rocks pink blush, a bronzed glow, and light pink lips as she gazes off to the side.

-Fans left tons of comments on the photograph, but Dustin’s comment seemed to reveal that he not only doesn’t mind Paulina’s sexy photos, but that he considers himself very fortune to have Gretzky in his life.
-“Damn I’m lucky,” the professional golfer commented on the snapshot.
+Fans left tons of comments on the photograph, but Dustin’s comment seemed to reveal that he not only doesn’t mind Paulina’s sexy photos, but that he considers himself very fortunate to have Gretzky in his life.

-As many fans already know, Paulina Gretzky and Dustin Johnson have been together for many years, and share two children, Tatum and River, together.
-The couple have been engaged since 2013, but have yet to walk down the aisle.
+As many fans already know, Gretzky and Johnson have been together for many years, and share two children, Tatum and River, together.
+The couple has been engaged since 2013, but has yet to walk down the aisle.

 Part of the reason they are not yet married could be due to the relationship issues the pair faced in 2018.
 Last year was seemingly a rocky year in their relationship after Johnson was rumored to have cheated on Gretzky with a woman who attended the same country club as him.